miketeachman/micropython-esp32-i2s-examples/README.md

 Read audio samples from an I2S peripheral with the given arguments:

   * **buf** receive buffer.
 Must support buffer protocol, such as bytearray or array
   * **timeout** maximum time to wait for a DMA buffer (in ms).
-If no DMA buffer is available in **timeout** ms the function will return.
+If no DMA buffer is available in **timeout** ms the method will return.
 Default = wait forever to fill buf.
-See discussion below on *Understanding the timeout argument* [ESP32 specific]
+When timeout=0 the method will return ***immediately*** if there is no data in DMA memory to copy into the supplied buffer.
+Timeout=0 can be used to create a non-blocking I2S application with uasyncio.
+This is shown in the [example code](examples).
+See discussion below on *Understanding the timeout argument*

 Notes:
   * method blocks until buf is *completely* filled from DMA memory, unless timeout is specified
   * The DMA engine works in the background, filling DMA buffers with audio samples read from the I2S peripheral.
 The MicroPython runtime is not impacted by this DMA operation.

 **Returns** number of bytes read